jagadishramasamy/metsynd/README.md

 ## Installation

-You can install this package by
+You can install this package by the following function

 ``` r
 # install.packages("metsynd")